leszekd25/spellforce_blender_plugins/2.8/README.md

 -all vertices are assigned to at least one vertex group

+-all requirements for exporting static models also apply here

 usage: File -> Export... (only specify .msb file

 **note**: 4 files will be generated upon using this plugin: name.msb, name.bor, name.bsi and name_SKIN.msb